What is an oligarch, really?

 An oligarchy is government by the few.
 And the Oxford Dictionary defines “oligarch” as an “extremely rich and powerful person, especially a Russian who became rich in business after the end of the former Soviet Union.”

-Despite the Russian overtones, however, the word oligarch has Greek roots, derived from both oligoi ‘few’ + arkhein ‘to rule.’
+Despite the Russian overtones, however, the word oligarch has Greek roots: It is derived from oligoi (“few”) and arkhein (“to rule”).
 Aristotle used it to describe a privileged few exercising despotic power for corrupt purposes — a debased kind of aristocracy.

 “Oligarchy is when men of property have the government in their hands,” he wrote.